 There could be more than one reason you may receive this notice.
-It may be there was a value change in your property assessment or you may have a new allocation of your homestead/housesite declaration value.
+It may be there was a value change in your property assessment or you may have a new allocation of your homestead/house site.
 Also, if you are in the Current Use program, a letter is sent of your new value allocations.

 Grievance is an official time period by statute and is the first level of the appeals process.
 Once it begins and if you have not filed, you will not be able to appeal until the next year.
 To appeal to any other level in the appeals process, you must have participated in the grievance appeal process first.

-The office will post an official notice to the public on this website, in the newspaper and any other official posting locations for town notices.
-As well as post any change of appraisal notices.
-This usually occurs in May.
+The office will post an official notice to the public on this website, in the newspaper and 4 public places (the public libraries).
+This usually occurs beginning of June.